BigPolarBear1/factorization/README.md

 #### To run from folder "Improved_QS_Variant" (Implements more of my number theory to also take advantage of quadratic coefficients):</br></br>

 To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 120  -base 1000 -debug 1 -lin_size 100_000 -quad_size 1</br></br>
+To run: python3 run_qs.py -keysize 100  -base 2000 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

-Update: Just run using 120 bit for now.
-I've preset thresvar_similar to this bitlength.
-I've also implemented a very simple heuristic to just build a new modulus within range of the bitlength we want for find_similar()... that definitely needs improvement... but its good enough for now.
-The one big glaring issue now is that I DEFINITELY need to p-adically lift for as long as the roots are within the sieve_interval.
-Because we really need those outliers with high exponents.
-Otherwise as the bitlength goes up we have to increase thresvar_similar .. which we need to keep as small as possible... so my next focus will be on this... either today or tomorrow.
-Lets see.
+Update: I GOT IT!!!

+So in the main sieve interval, if we only mark with even exponents and we use square moduli ... then we can generate smooths with incredibly few factors.
+Then when we use find_similar() this will increase the odds that the linear algebra step can succeed sooner.
+And the PoC demonstrates this already.
+I need to optimize everything now.
+Finally!
+I did it!